What is Sustainable Leadership? 4 Qualities of Forward-Thinking Leaders

 Final Thoughts on Sustainable Leadership

 Sustainability is a multi-faceted goal that requires many unique individuals to step up and work together.
 Luckily, with enough persistence, adaptability and influence, managers from all disciplines can team up to pursue even the most ambitious of climate-centric missions.
 Learning and Development teams can and should support the development of sustainable leaders by showing employees that everyone in the company has a role to play in eco-friendly initiatives.
 This is because leaders are inherent change-makers who have the power to make bold decisions and inspire others to act, even in situations where they have no direct authority.
-By developing personal strengths and growing into sustainable leadership, anyone can authentically embrace their unique role as they fight for a brighter tomorrow.
+By developing personal strengths and growing into a sustainable leadership style, anyone can authentically embrace their unique role as they fight for a brighter tomorrow for the next generation.

 Sources: